Harini-Pavithra/AI-Product-Manager-Nanodegree/Create a Medical Image Annotation Job/README.md

 The dataset we'll be given is a modified version of this [Kaggle chest x-ray dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia), with most labels removed.
 Every piece of data is a chest x-ray image.
 We may see images taken that are slightly different in size and taken under slightly different exposure times.
 A typical, labeled image is shown below.

 ![Annotated_Chest_Xray](https://github.com/Harini-Pavithra/AI-Product-Manager-Nanodegree/blob/main/Create%20a%20Medical%20Image%20Annotation%20Job/Screenshots/Annotated_Chest_Xray.png)
-                              A labeled, healthy, chest x-ray image.
-Pay close attention to the two lungs and diaphragm (below the lungs)
+<p align="center"> A labeled, healthy, chest x-ray image.
+Pay close attention to the two lungs and diaphragm (below the lungs) </p>

 # What Does Pneumonia Look Like?